cookies-xor-cream/HugoTest/content/posts/poetry/les-echalotes.md

 And a bullet can grant a blackened view,
 but can you aim straight for the through-and-though?
 when love-borne-fear is haunting us, like an Abrahamic truth,
-it would sink in that it's permanent:

-god I'd miss these backlit hues,
+it would sink in that it's permanent:vv god I'd miss these backlit hues,
 but I don't miss the truth.